 As one revelation after another comes to light, fostering joy and heartache in balanced measure, the story speeds toward its satisfying conclusion.
 Mistakes are made.
 Lies are birthed where others are confessed or exposed.
 There are no easy answers, even where it appears there should be.
 That level of dramatic complexity can be difficult to conceive, much less achieve.
 Journey has it in spades, making this heartfelt dramatic trek well worth the time it takes to unfold.”
 Eldon Thompson, author of the fantasy series The Legend of Asahiel eldonthompson.com

 Back cover quotes…

 “Mattingly deftly pulls the reader into a tale of motherhood forestalled, motherhood denied, obsession, and unlimited love that quickly builds to a complex of conflicting motives playing out against the brilliant backdrop of the Hawaiian landscape.
 You will care deeply about what happens to these characters.”
-James Benton, Award Winning Writer & Poet, English & Writing Instructor at Eastern Oregon University
+James Benton, Award Winning author of the poetry book, SAILOR.

-“This adventure-filled story of self-discovery is brought about by a letter rolled up in a chest full of memories and love…” Naima Mora, America’s Top Model & itunes Recording Artist, Author of Model Behavior Model Behavior by Possibility Books
+“This adventure-filled story of self-discovery is brought about by a letter rolled up in a chest full of memories and love…” Naima Mora Author of Model Behavior Model Behavior by Possibility Books